pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/tinkle.md

 -   ✨ New Features
-    -   Support both Intel-based Macs and Apple Silicon Macs.
+    -   Supported both Intel-based Macs and Apple Silicon Macs.
+-   ⚡️ Improvements
+    -   Updated the app icon.